sahiljohari/basic_programming/Dynamic programming/Strategy.md

 - Seed the trivial answer into the table (this is similar to defining a base case in recursive approaches)
 - Iterate through the table
 - Fill further positions based on the current position using certain logic depending on the problem

+### Things to remember

+- Notice any overlapping subproblems
+- Decide what is the trivially smallest input
+- Think recursively to use Memoization
+- Think iteratively to use Tabulation
+- Draw a strategy first!!